krrgit/CodePath-iOS101-Capstone/README.md

 **Required Must-have Stories**

-* User can add the different days of their routine
+* User can add the different splits of their routine
-* User can add the workouts per routine
+* User can add the workouts per split
 * User can input a log for a certain day
 * User can input the set, reps, and weight for a exercise
 * User can delete a log of a certain day